My father, Richard Beaman, was a man of strong character. He didn’t do anything meekly – he did everything to the tenth power.

 My father taught me that loyalty and love are synonymous.

 It took cancer and the death of my mother for me to see my father from the inside out.
-Once I understood him, it was easy for me to love him.
+Once I understood him, it was very easy for me to love him.

 Two weeks after mom died, my father and I were driving back to Queens from Union Square Farmer’s market in NYC.
 He loved shopping at the farmer’s market every week to pick-up scones, muffins, apple cider, pies, and pear chutney for the family.